 4. Rinse, repeat.

 Those minor antagonists have exactly three roles to play in the story: being cruel to commoners, gloating evilly, and getting their asses handed to them by our anti-hero.
 They're completely one-dimensional, they're pathetically weak, and they NEVER pose any threat to the protagonist.
-They usually don't even put up a fight before he finishes them off!
+Most of the time, they don't even put up a fight before he finishes them off!

 As a result, the chapters that focus on them have no dramatic tension and no thrill whatsoever.
 They're about as boring and predictable as it gets, and they're the vast majority.